dvdtoth/coreos-xen/README.md

-Running CoreOS as XEN VM
+Running CoreOS on XEN VM
 =====================================

 An example of setting up CoreOS with cloud-config on a XEN host